Breath Prayers for the Rest of Us: Advent Joy

 But what does it look like to allow Jesus to walk alongside us in our painful places, to allow him to weep with us, to share in our sorrow and suffering?
 What does it look like to slow down the “I-want-healing-now” place in our spirit that clamors for attention and a quick resolution?
 Can we slow down enough to show him the places of our greatest wounding, the pieces of our broken hearts, so he can carefully and lovingly put them back together?

 “Come and see” speaks to the heart of healing… the place where our pain is seen, heard, recognized and validated as real and worthy of another’s eyes.
 So many that work in the area of trauma tell us that because we are harmed in community, we must be healed in community.
-And yet we know that often our places of trauma and wounding have been hidden away… even if we’ve tried to share or get help, our cries were often unheaded, our voices were quieted, our pain was shoved under the rug or into the closet where no one would see or know… ever!
-The world taught us to be ashamed, to never talk about it or bring it up again.
+And yet we know that often our places of trauma and wounding have been hidden away… even if we’ve tried to share or get help, our cries were often unheeded, our voices were quieted, our pain was shoved under the rug or into the closet where no one would see or know… ever!
+The world has taught us to be ashamed, to never talk about it or bring it up again.

 Crying to be heard and seen and felt and recognized, our bodies and souls have lashed out in a thousand different ways… pleading for our pain to be acknowledged.